cloudera-labs/hms-mirror/README.md

 ![Safety Value](./images/hs2_ranger_schemas.png)

-Add this to the HS2 instance on the RIGHT cluster, when Ranger is used for Auth.
+Add this to the HS2 instance on the RIGHT cluster when Ranger is used for Auth.
 This skips the check done against every directory at the table location (for CREATE or ALTER LOCATION).
-Allowing the process of CREATE/ALTER to run much faster.
+It is allowing the process of CREATE/ALTER to run much faster.

-The default (true) behavior works well for interactive use case, but bulk operations like this can take a really long time if this validation needs to happen for every new partition during creation or discovery.
+The default (true) behavior works well for the interactive use case.
+Still, bulk operations like this can take a long time if this validation needs to happen for every new partition during creation or discovery.

 I recommend turning this back after the migration is complete.
 This setting exposes permissions issues at the time of CREATE/ALTER.
 So by skipping this, future access issues may arise if the permissions aren't aligned, which isn't a Ranger/Hive issue, it's a permissions issue.

 ### Turn ON HMS partition discovery

-In CDP 7.1.4 and below, the house keeping threads in HMS used to discover partitions is NOT running.
+In CDP 7.1.4 and below, the housekeeping threads in HMS used to discover partitions are NOT running.
 Add `metastore.housekeeping.threads.on=true` to the HMS Safety Value to activate the partition discovery thread.
 Once this has been set, the following parameters can be used to modify the default behavior.

 ```
 hive.metastore.partition.management.task.frequency